 Approaching midnight local time and the Twitter and Facebook pages were alive with people: you’d think there was some reason why they were hanging around…

 The servers went live shortly after midnight Eastern time, and the adventure began.
-But because I’d spent the previous 16 hours updating This week in Guild Wars 2, I didn’t have enough energy to stay in-game for long.
+But because I’d spent the previous 16 hours updating, I didn’t have enough energy to stay in-game for long.
 I created my character (Raphia Naon’s great-great-great-great-great-great-great-grandson, Raphia Naon), and wandered around Queensdale for a couple of hours.

 Scathac the Lion (aka GuildMag‘s guild spotlight writer Leander) established our guild, the Royal Tyrian Highlanders [RTH] and sent out invitations to our guildmates and interested others.
 Around 2am, I realized I was slipping into zombie mode, so I said goodnight to my guildies and logged off.

 Around 8am, I was (somewhat) rested, refreshed, and ready to continue… but Guild Wars 2 was not: I was getting an error message saying “

 Connection error(s) detected.
 Retrying...”
 Twitter and Facebook posts assured me that it wasn’t just me unable to get in.
 ArenaNet had taken the servers down to fix something big.

 Once the game servers came back online, it was back to Queensdale with my ranger.